4S Ranch, California: Law enforcement and fire protection

 4S Ranch is served by the San Diego County Sheriff's Office, with a substation located at 10282 Rancho Bernardo Road.
 Fire services are provided by the Rancho Santa Fe Fire Department, with a station located at 16930 Four Gee Road.
-All traffic related crimes and incidents are handled by the California Highway Patrol out of the San Diego Area Office due to the community being unincorporated.
+Traffic related crimes and incidents are handled by the California Highway Patrol out of the San Diego Area Office due to the community being unincorporated.